AdguardTeam/AdguardKnowledgeBase/pages/02.general/07.how-ad-blocking-works/docs.en.md

 #### Request blocking

 Browser loads all the necessary elements on a page, defined by the page code.
-Based on filtering rules, Adguard can block the load of advertising elements, such as banners ads or Flash objects.
+Based on filtering rules, AdGuard can block the load of advertising elements, such as banners ads or Flash objects.

 ![Adguard: Blocking of queries](https://images.adguard.com/public/Adguard/Common/url_filtering.png)